ShrRa/interpython_hpc/_episodes/14-command-line.md

 >>{: .output}
 >{: .solution}
 {: .challenge}

+> ## Ethical usage of HPCs
+> Depending on the permissions set, you may see directories belonging to other users, and sometimes access their content.
+Simultaneously, other users may have access to your files.
+Keep this in mind when storing non-public data, such as observations and data releases that are still protected by Data Rights agreements, on third-party computational facilities.
+Similarly, be mindful when browsing the directories open to you of the possibility that some reading and writing permissions might have been set by mistake.
+{: .callout}

 ## Understanding what is happening on the whole system
 Later in this lesson you will learn how to monitor specific tasks that you run on the HPC.
 Sometimes you want information about the file system or what processes are running outside of the HPC task manager.